 Transcript from Legislative Consent Motion Executive Committee Business Northern Ireland Assembly debates, 11 January 2010

 That this Assembly endorses the principle of the extension to Northern Ireland of the Video Recordings Bill.

 This is a short Bill that will repeal and revive certain provisions of the Video Recordings Act 1984.
 The Bill is needed because it has recently come to light that penalties for offences under that Act are unenforceable.
-That

-rectify that situation.
+is to rectify that situation.